babbleconnect/wordpress-plugin/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-BabbleConnect magically places a real-time widget on your site, connecting you to your site visiors via text message.
+BabbleConnect magically places a real-time widget on your site, connecting you to your site visitors via text message.

 == Description ==